ytti/oxidized-web/docs/development.md

 Retest after updating!

-## Update the webliebs to the latest versions
+## Update the weblibs to the latest versions
 ```
 npm outdated
 ```

 Retest after updating!

+## Update rubocup .rubocop_todo.yml
+Run `bundle exec rubocop --auto-gen-config`, and make sure `bundle exec rake` passes after it.

+If you change some code => Restart the release process at the beginning ;-)

 ## Test, test test!
 Run `bundle exec rake` on the git repository to check the code against rubocop and rund the